xpring-eng/sidechain-launch-kit/README.md

 ## Report Issues

-If you run into any bugs or other problems with the library, please report them as issues in the [xrpl-py repo](https://github.com/XRPLF/xrpl-py/issues).
+If you run into any bugs or other problems with the library, please report them as issues in the [Sidechain Launch Kit repo](https://github.com/xpring-eng/sidechain-launch-kit/issues).